Hsumi0ng/Hsumi0ng/README.md

 - 👋 Hi, I’m @Hsumi0ng from Taiwan.
 - 👀 I’m interested in Digital IC design and Computer Architecture.
 - 🌱 I am currently a graduate student at Texas A&M University.
-- I have a relatively complete experience on an In-memory-computing chip developing project.
 - I worked as an IC design intern in my undergraduate ASIC research center @SEU_CN, building circuits with Hspice and Cadence virtuoso.
-- Besides learning hard, I’m also looking to find an IC design Internship/Job.
+- Besides learning hard, I’m also looking to find an hardware/IC related job.
 - Linkedin： https://www.linkedin.com/in/hsumi0ng/?locale=en_US

 <!---